 The Royal Palace

-The Royal Palace is one of the most impressive buildings in Rome, Commissioned by the French-born King Charles III, it was completed five years after his death in 1849.
+The Royal Palace is one of the most impressive buildings in Rome, Commissioned by the French-born King Charles III, it was completed five years after he died in 1849.

 Haakon VI became the first monarch to reside in the palace following the dissolution of the union between Norway and Sweden.